aces/Loris-MRI/README.md

 3. Install MINC toolkit from http://bic-mni.github.io/

    Download the pre-compiled package for your operating system.
-Install required dependencies such as _imagemagick.
+Install required dependencies such as _imagemagick_.
 Then install your MINC toolkit package:

    ```bash
    run sudo dpkg i minc-toolkit<version>.deb